-Workplace injuries can occur in any industry, at any time.
+Workplace injuries can occur at any time.
 These unfortunate accidents can cause pain, disability and uncertainty about how you will pay your mounting medical expenses, especially if you are unable to work and provide for your family.

-If you’ve been injured on the job in Baltimore, countries throughout Maryland, Northern Virginia or Richmond, you may be entitled to workers' compensation benefits to cover these expenses and more.
-Schedule a free consultation with a nationally recognized lawyer today by completing the form on this page or calling (410) 995-1515 or (301) 854-9000 (Maryland) or (703) 916-1227 (Virginia).
-We have paralegals available who are fluent in Spanish, Vietnamese, Korean, Cantonese Chinese and Mandarin Chinese.
+If you’ve been injured on the job in Maryland or Virginia, you may be entitled to workers' compensation benefits to cover these expenses and more.
+Schedule a free consultation with a nationally recognized lawyer today by completing the form on this page or calling (410) 995-1515 or (301) 854-9000 (Maryland) or (703) 734-8790 (Virginia).

 For detailed information about workers' compensation, please view the following sections:

 - Qualifying for Workers' Compensation in Maryland

 - Qualifying for Workers' Compensation in Virginia

 - Common Reasons Why Workers' Comp Claims Get Denied